scala/scala3/docs/blog/_posts/2020-02-05-22nd-dotty-milestone-release.md

 For the discussion, see [PR #7917](https://github.com/lampepfl/dotty/pull/7917).
 For more information on how to use extension methods in general and collective extension methods in particular, see the [documentation](https://dotty.epfl.ch/docs/reference/contextual/extension-methods.html).

 # Kind projector syntax support
 [Kind projector](https://github.com/typelevel/kind-projector) is a popular compiler plugin for Scala 2.
-It is especially useful in the context of purely functional programming and typeclass derivation – everywhere where you need to work extensively with types.
+It is especially useful in the context of purely functional programming and type class derivation – everywhere where you need to work extensively with types.

 As of this release, a subset of the kind projector syntax is now supported in Dotty.
 Credits for this contribution go to [Travis Brown](https://github.com/travisbrown).